imWayneWY/IssueTracker/Readme.md

 RN | React Native

 ### 1.3 Intended Audience
-This project is a demo for tracking issues in a project.
+This project is a open source demo for tracking issues in a project.
 It's useful for people who want to deploy a simple issue tracker system in their local enviorment.
-And also is welcome for anyone who wants to study .NET and React.
+And also is welcome for anyone who wants to study .NET and React, or modify the code.
 I will be very appericate if you give me advices and point out my mistakes.

 ### 1.4 Scope
-The purpose of this issue tracker management system is to ease the issue management.
+The purpose of this open source issue tracker management system is to ease the issue management.
 We will have database to save projects and issues, and also multi-end client for all kinds of platforms.
 Separation of front-end and back-end will easily support users to log in and manage their projects.
+I plan to code 1 hours every day, 4 months to build apis using .NET, 4 months to build web application using React, and 3 months to build mobile applications using React-Native.
+I plan to start this project at the begining of Febrary, and finish it before 2021.
 Above all, we hope to use this project to track my own projects and share my issues when I build this up.

 ## 2. Overall Description
 ### 2.1 Product Perspective